The Fuzzy Memorial League - A Look Back Over 36 Years

 Marbach won the league's first championship, winning by six and one-half points over Marovich.
 Marbach's "Magpies" had a lethal combination of pitching and power, with five starting pitchers winning 12 or more games and nine position players with 11 or more home runs.

 Marovich's team, the Karp's High Ratios, is named after a high-gluten cake flour distributed by Karp's, a restaurant-supply business.
-Mule's squad was known as the Debauchery Generals, Alexander's as the Alexander Doilies and Herr's as the Herr's Hot Grounders.
+Mule's squad was known as the Debauchery Generals, Alexander's as the Alexander Doilies and Herr's as the Herr-a-Kings and subsequently Herr's Hot Grounders.
 The other charter teams were unnamed at the time.

 Two franchises changed hands after the 1984 season.
 Fuzzy finally got his team by purchasing Anderson's franchise.
 Munda, leaving behind a trail of unpaid bills, had his franchise taken away by the league and awarded to Norman Alexandroff.
 Alexandroff’s team, Patton's High Velocity, was named by Marovich after seeing an Osco advertisement for a window fan.